bll123/di/README-new.txt

     make -e PREFIX=$HOME/local
     make -e PREFIX=$HOME/local install

-    The build will use cmake if it is available and recent enough, otherwise the mkconfig configuration tool will be used.
+    The build will use cmake if it is available and recent enough (3.13), otherwise the mkconfig configuration tool will be used.

     If GMP or libtommath is found, they will be used,